Jurgen Klopp: Liverpool boss says Sadio Mane should not have been sent off

 Guardiola said Mane's challenge "was not intentional" but the Spaniard himself refused to be drawn on whether or not the Liverpool player should have been sent off.

-Instead, he compared it City right-back Kyle Walker's recent dismissal for a second yellow card after catching Everton forward Dominic Calvert-Lewin in the face.
+Instead, he compared the incident to City right-back Kyle Walker's recent dismissal for a second yellow card after catching Everton forward Dominic Calvert-Lewin in the face.

 "I can't think Mane is the sort of player to make a hard action against the goalkeeper's face," said Guardiola.